 WWII Veterans War Memorial Ice Skating Rink – Staten Island

-Located in the gorgeous Clove Lakes Park, this is the only outdoor skating rink on Staten Island and is therefore very popular with borough families.
-If you're interested in skating lessons, call 718-390-7245.
-Planning a skating party?
-That number is 718-720-1014.
+Located in the gorgeous Clove Lakes Park, this is the only outdoor skating rink on Staten Island, and it is very popular with borough families.

 The Rink at Brookfield Place – Battery Park City